Hyz-sui/town-of-host-docs/docs/90-advanced/custom-region.md

 You can also set up your own custom server using [Impostor](https://github.com/Impostor/Impostor) or other tools.
 See the Impostor documentation for details.

+!!! warning
+    To use TOH with your server, be sure to set the [`AllowHostAuthority` option](https://github.com/Impostor/Impostor/blob/master/docs/Server-configuration.md#compatibility) to `true`.
+    TOH will not work properly without this setting.

 [^1]: Reference: [Among Us Custom Server - TOWN OF HOST MODS](https://aumods.org/)